Thinking of switching to Visible? Here's what you need to know.

 Visible $25 per month with Party Pay

 Visible's Party Pay is one of the easiest ways to save on your monthly bill.
-If you join a party for four or more people, your bill comes down to $25 per month.
-That's $5 off per party member you join up to four.
+If you join a party of four or more people, your bill comes down to $25 per month.
+That's $5 off per party member that joins.
 With Party Pay, it's hard to find any reason why a heavy data user shouldn't give Visible a shot.

 When Party Pay first launched, you could find a party to join on sites like Reddit or in Facebook groups, but Visible has since cut out the middle man with its new community forum.
 Once you have your Visible account, you can join the community forum through Visible.com and easily find a party to join.
-With this new feature, there's really no reason not to join a party and save.
+Because each party member pays their bill separately, there's no reason not to join a party and save.

 Visible Coverage and 5G